 On the planning side, lean thinking can be seen in the Big Room tool, for example.
 The Big Room tool involves all of the planners of a project working in close collaboration in the same space.
 Target Value Design, or planning aimed at a fixed cost goal, is the icing on the cake.
 This can generate savings of up to 30 percent on project costs.

-Aalto PRO has now assumed a new role as a developer of expertise in the built environment and a supporter of pioneers in the profession.
-The Aalto spirit and its core elements of cross-disciplinarity, sustainable development, corporate social responsibility, design expertise, entrepreneurship and innovation are playing a growing role in Aalto PRO's new built environment programs.
+Aalto EE has now assumed a new role as a developer of expertise in the built environment and a supporter of pioneers in the profession.
+The Aalto spirit and its core elements of cross-disciplinarity, sustainable development, corporate social responsibility, design expertise, entrepreneurship and innovation are playing a growing role in Aalto EE's new built environment programs.